Laurette Séjourné

 Laurette Séjourné (L'Aquila, October 24, 1914 – Mexico City, May 25, 2003) was a Mexican archeologist and ethnologist best known for her study of the civilizations of Teotihuacan and the Aztecs and her theories concerning the Mesoamerican culture hero, Quetzalcoatl.

 Laurette Séjourné was born in L'Aquila, Italy, as Laura Valentini Corsa, although one also finds her mentioned as Laura Bianchi.
 Little is known about her early years; even her precise birth-date is rarely mentioned.
-In her prime youth, she appears to have moved to France, perhaps in connection with the fascist take-over of 1922; in later life, she still wrote in French.
-She married a Frenchman, Séjourné, and participated in cultural life and in the world of the cinema, meeting such figures as André Breton and Jean Cocteau.
+In her prime youth, she appears to have moved to France, perhaps in connection with Italy's fascist take-over of 1922; in later life, she still wrote in French.
+She married a French film editor, Bernard Séjourné, and participated in cultural life and in the world of the cinema, meeting such figures as André Breton and Jean Cocteau.
 Strongly politicized like many others at the time, she divorced her husband, and became the partner of Viktor Kibalchich or Kibaltchitch (1890–1947), a Russian novelist and revolutionary also known as Victor Serge.
 She left occupied France in 1942 to join him in exile in Mexico.
 There, she became a naturalized Mexican citizen and married him.
 Soon after his death, she joined the Mexican Communist Party.
 Later, she married Arnaldo Orfila, director of the Fondo de Cultura Económica and founder of Siglo XXI Editores.

 Séjourné's militant spirit can be captured from a passage like the following one: